giuthas/satkit/docs/SATKIT_development_guide.markdown

 - [PEP 8](https://www.python.org/dev/peps/pep-0008/) outlines the general
   style.
-  - Most of these guidelines can be followed automatically by using the [autopep8](https://pypi.org/project/autopep8/) and pylint packages to format code.
+  - Most of these guidelines can be followed automatically by using the [autopep8](https://pypi.org/project/autopep8/) and Pylint packages to format code.
 - [PEP 257](https://www.python.org/dev/peps/pep-0257/) talks about conventions
   for docstrings.
 In addition we might do the following: